Website icon Xpert.Digital

 Achieving the climate goals of the Paris Climate Agreement

-Need for a comprehensive climate protection law
+The need for a comprehensive climate protection law

-Support from different political camps
+Support from various political camps

 Rejection by the CDU/CSU, SPD and AfD